 A $14 administrative fee is requested per vaccination, but no one will be turned away for inability to pay.
 Families with insurance should bring their insurance card with them.
 To make it easier for staff to give the vaccinations it is suggested that students wear short sleeves.

 More information is posted above.
-Clinics will also be offered during the back-to-school open houses at John Glenn and Maplewood Middle Schools as well as Skyview Elementary School.Public Health Clinics offering immunizations:
+Clinics will also be offered during the back-to-school open houses at John Glenn, Maplewood and Skyview Middle School.Public Health Clinics offering immunizations:

 - Ramsey County Public Health Immunization Clinic - 651-266-1234

 Washington County Public Health Immunization Clinic - 651-430-6655 (If you need assistance due to disability or language barrier, please call 651-430-6655 (TDD 651-430-6246)

 No shots, no school for District 622 students

 As parents and students gear up for the start of the new school year, remember to make sure that students are up-to-date on all of their required shots.

 The North St. Paul-Maplewood-Oakdale School District has a “No Shots, No School” policy, which means that all students must have the proper immunizations, be a conscientious objector, or have a medical exemption BEFORE starting school.

 Minnesota law and School Board policy requires written proof of scheduled shots for students in grades K-12.
 If a child has a medical reason, or if his/her parents are conscientiously opposed to any or all of the scheduled shots, a legal exemption is available.
 To file an exemption, you must complete the exemption portion of the immunization form, which is provided by the school district.
 The form is also available on the Minnesota Department of Health’s Web site at http://www.health.state.mn.us/divs/idepc/immunize/index.html.